llm-lab-org/Generative-AI-for-Character-Animation-Survey/README.md

 [![arXiv](https://img.shields.io/badge/arXiv-Paper-<COLOR>.svg)](https://arxiv.org/abs/your_eprint_number)

 This repository is designed to collect and categorize papers, datasets, and resources related to generative AI for character animation based on our survey.
-As advances in generative AI continue to transform animation—from realistic facial synthesis to dynamic gesture and motion generation—this resource will be continuously updated to serve as a comprehensive guide for researchers and practitioners.
+As advances in generative AI continue to transform animation from realistic facial synthesis to dynamic gesture and motion generation, this resource will be continuously updated to serve as a comprehensive guide for researchers and practitioners.

 ---